 - an online coursework assignment using RevisionMate consisting of 10 questions which sequentially follow the learning outcomes.
 This must be successfully completed within 6 months of enrolment; and - 2. an MCQ exam consisting of 50 MCQs.
 1 hour is allowed for this exam.
-This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2020 until 30 April 2021. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2024 until 30 April 2025. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
 Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
 Select your unit from the list provided - 4.
 Select qualification update on the right hand side of the page

-1. Understand the identification, evaluation and management of liability risk
+1. Understand the identification, evaluation and management of liability risk.

-- 1.1 Describe the framework for the identification, evaluation and management of liability risk. - 1.2 Explain the roles and interests of the various parties involved in the evaluation and management of liability risk. - 1.3 Explain the importance to underwriters of evaluating the historical claims record.
+- 1.1 Describe the risk management framework for liability risks. - 1.2 Explain the roles and interests of the various parties involved in the evaluation and management of liability risk. - 1.3 Understand the importance to underwriters of evaluating the historical claims record and the impact on future pricing.

-2. Understand the main considerations of liability underwriting
+2. Understand the main considerations of liability underwriting.

-- 2.1 Describe the different triggering events covered under liability insurance. - 2.2 Describe the framework relating to the underwriting of generic liability risks. - 2.3 Describe the policy conditions, issues and indemnity limit considerations arising under liability insurances. - 2.4 Explain the importance of evaluating the exposure to foreign legal environments. - 2.5 Describe the underwriting considerations, information and policy wording implications in relation to foreign liability exposures.
+- 2.1 Understand the operative clause under liability insurances - 2.2 Describe the framework relating to the underwriting of generic liability risks. - 2.3 Describe the cover and restrictions under liability policies. - 2.4 Understand and evaluate the exposure to foreign legal environments. - 2.5 Describe the underwriting considerations, information and policy wording implications in relation to foreign liability exposures.

-3. Understand the risks, cover and practices of employers' liability insurance
+3. Understand the risks, cover and practices of employers' liability insurance.

-- 3.1 Explain the relevance of the Health and Safety at Work etc Act 1974 to liability insurance. - 3.2 Explain the main work of the Health and Safety Executive. - 3.3 Explain the duties of an employer and how they are discharged. - 3.4 Explain disease exposures from workplace hazards. - 3.5 Explain the legal framework governing employers' liability in the workplace under statute and common law. - 3.6 Explain the scope of cover of employers' liability insurance including: - The operative clause. - Key definitions. - Limit of liability. - Legal costs. - Common exclusions, conditions and extensions. - 3.7 Explain market practices in relation to employers' liability insurance including compliance with legislation. - 3.8 Describe key underwriting information under employers' liability insurance. - 3.9 Describe the common rating bases under employers' liability insurance.
+- 3.1 Explain the relevance of the Health and Safety at Work etc Act 1974 to employers' liability insurance. - 3.2 Explain the main work of the Health and Safety Executive. - 3.3 Explain the duties of an employer, how liability arises and how liability is discharged. - 3.4 Explain disease exposures from workplace hazards. - 3.5 Explain the legal framework governing employers' liability in the workplace under statute and common law - 3.6 Explain the scope of cover of employers' liability insurance. - 3.7 Explain market practices in relation to employers' liability insurance including compliance with legislation. - 3.8 Describe key underwriting information under employers' liability insurance. - 3.9 Describe the common rating bases under employers' liability insurance.

-4. Understand the risks, cover and practices of public and products liability insurance
+4. Understand the risks, cover and practices of public and products liability insurance.